 Around the world, life has been profoundly disrupted by social distancing efforts aimed at combating the coronavirus pandemic.
 Physical and social isolation have become the norm.

 These changes have shaped how we experience things as fundamental as time and space.
-And they’ve had a marked impact on how we approach work and leisure as well as our relationships.
-The way we express ourselves and the way we consume everything from content to products to media has also transformed.
+And they’ve had a marked impact on how we approach work and leisure, as well as our relationships.
+The way we express ourselves, and the way we consume everything from content to products to media has also transformed.

 The at-home consumer experience with time and space

 Time — which previously felt regimented and in short supply — is now more fluid.
-A drastic slowdown of most activities outside the home has increased the time we spend alone, with our loved ones, and in our own heads.
+A drastic slowdown of most activities outside of the home has increased the time we spend alone, with our loved ones, and in our own heads.
 And as boredom, anxiety, and uncertainty set in, people are looking for new ways to stay occupied, productive, and composed.

 The at-home consumer experience with work and leisure

 The normal rhythms of days and weeks have given way to a long duration of sameness, blurring the clear separation between the home and business spheres.